 South Carolina Bill Would Shorten Waiting Period for No-Fault Divorce Will Florida Be Affected?

-In North Carolina, a bill called Healthy marriage act was recently introduced, which would require a two-year waiting period along with marriage counseling courses.
-Georgia has no specific time period to legally obtain a divorce.
+In North Carolina, a bill called the Healthy marriage act was recently introduced, which would require a two-year waiting period along with marriage counseling courses.
+Georgia has no specific time period to obtain a divorce legally.

 Florida has a 90-day waiting period for a no-fault divorce.
 Florida does not have “Fault” divorces; all divorces in Florida are therefore no-fault divorces.
 If both parties agree to a dissolution of marriage and there are no children, a divorce can be obtained in a matter of a few weeks (minimum 20-day waiting period) with a “simplified divorce”.

 Sean Smallwood is an Orlando divorce attorney for the law firm Sean Smallwood, Orlando Divorce & Family Law P.A. where he represents clients in all areas of family law and divorce.
 100% of the practice is devoted to family law.
 As an attorney in Orlando, he has helped many families with a wide variety of family law cases including Divorce, Child Custody, Child Support, and many other issues.